BrickEater/signUpForm/README.md

 # signUpForm

+05/03/2023:
+Finished.
+This was fun and I'm really happy with how everything looks.

 04/03/2023:
 Extreme fuck around to get the sidebar image to fit and stretch to match the size.
 It turned out I needed a height for my container and then an immediate height for the image wrapper (the parent to the image) for it to actually use "height:100%".